Denis1gn/portfolio/Financial model/README.md

-## Financial model based on IFRS logic.
+## Financial model
+With Best regards to PWC/EY team for helping out with modeling.

 ## Historical data and assumptions:
 <p>- Balance Sheet<p>